lunarMperor-Git/kWaveTUSModel/README.md

 # kWaveTUSModel
+Written by Guanfa (Felix) Shen, last modified: 8/13/2026

 MATLAB/K-Wave-based computational model of Transcranial Ultrasound Stimulation

 This model models acoustic and thermal transcranial ultrasound simulations by using K-Wave and MATLAB.
+User inputs a m2m file or a .mat file of a head MRI, then specify medium, source, sensor, and grid properties in general_settings and simulation_settings.
+Outputs include figures of both acoustic and thermal simulations and numerical results from the simulation.
+This model was created to compare the BabelBrain and k-wave models, specifically differences in their underlying acoustic mathematical methods (FDTD vs k-Space Pseudospectral Method).

 # Model Package: